 Lyon Travel Guide

-Besides the many restaurants, bistros and cafés that entice people to this endearing city, Lyon boasts three large city parks, some 30 museums and countless monuments symbolising Lyon's development through the ages.
-It is home to the world famous Lyon Opera House, whose orchestra's reputation has travelled far beyond French borders.
+Besides the many restaurants, bistros and cafes that entice people to this endearing city, Lyon boasts three large city parks, some 30 museums and countless monuments symbolising Lyon's development through the ages.
+It is home to the world-famous Lyon Opera House, whose orchestra's reputation has travelled far beyond French borders.

 To the west, Fourviere Hill offers panoramic views of the city, and its own attractions include the Ancient Theatre of Fourvière, and the Musée de la Civilisation Gallo-Romaine.

-By day Lyon can be viewed by boat on a trip down its rivers, and at night dinner cruises add an element of fantasy to the city.
-Lyon is a city rich in food, history and culture, making it a hidden treasure in the French landscape; it certainly lives up to its Roman name, Lugdunum, meaning 'the hill of light'.
+By day, Lyon can be viewed by boat on a trip down its rivers and, at night, dinner cruises add an element of fantasy to the city.
+Lyon is a city rich in food, history and culture, making it a hidden treasure in the French landscape.
+It certainly lives up to its Roman name, Lugdunum, meaning 'the hill of light'.

 Become our Lyon Travel Expert

 We are looking for contributors for our Lyon travel guide.
 If you are a local, a regular traveller to Lyon or a travel professional with time to contribute and answer occasional forum questions, please contact us.